-Genny–a vetted member of the Professional Coaching Association of Idaho–has appeared on radio and TV and has been published in multiple publications, including Lifetime Moms, Mamapedia, and a variety of magazines and anthologies.
+Genny–a vetted member of the Professional Coaching Association of Idaho–has appeared on radio and TV and has been published in multiple publications.
 She began her career at Hewlett-Packard then stepped into her dream of becoming an author, writing several books.
-Her parenting book has received praise from the San Francisco Book Review and has helped moms from all walks of life reduce stress and chaos in parenting — and find more happiness.
-She’s also written six children’s books and has worked with many aspiring writers to help them find success and reach their writing goals.
+Her parenting book received praise from the San Francisco Book Review and has helped moms from all walks of life reduce stress and chaos in parenting.
+She’s also written six children’s books and worked with many aspiring writers to help them reach their writing goals.

-Genny served as the Director of Communications for an international non-profit and has taught Effective Team Dynamics and Human Resources as Adjunct Faculty — where she loved working with students and emerging leaders.
+Genny has served as the Director of Communications for an international non-profit that fights human trafficking and has taught college business courses as Adjunct Faculty — where she loved working with students and emerging leaders.
 In addition, she recently co-founded LIFT: Live Inspired, Fearless, Thriving, which hosts events and workshops that help women gather in community and live inspired, fearless and thriving lives.

 Genny is fueled by a passion to help women reach their full potential.